1976 Zagreb mid-air collision: Initial survivors

 A police officer who was one of the first to arrive at the scene reported that a baby on the ground was "still giving feeble signs of life near the [British] plane, but even if the ambulances had arrived before me, it would have been too late to save it."
 Locals reported finding a boy, who was lying on a road near a field, and who displayed signs of life up to 15 minutes after the collision, but he eventually died.

 Trial

 By noon that day, all controllers were in custody for interrogation.
 Later, all were released except Tasić, who remained in custody until the trial.

 The trial opened on 11 April 1977 in Zagreb District Court.
-All the controllers were indicted under the Penal Code of Yugoslavia, Articles 271-72 as "persons who by endangering railway, sea or air traffic, threaten the lives of persons or property".
+All the controllers were indicted under the Penal Code of Yugoslavia, Articles 271-72 as "persons who by endangering railway, sea or air traffic, threaten the lives of persons or property."

-Tasić was the only one to be found guilty; he was sentenced to seven years' imprisonment.
-After a petition by air traffic controllers, it was determined that Tasić had been used as a scapegoat, and he was released on 29 November 1978.
-He had served nearly two years and three months in prison.
+Tasić was the only one to be found guilty; he was sentenced to seven years imprisonment.
+After a petition by air traffic controllers, it was determined that Tasić had been used as a scapegoat, and he was released on 29 November 1978, having served nearly two years and three months in prison.